 Of course I’m being a little tongue in cheek.
 Not everyone who golfs is a billionaire.
 Not everyone who golfs is white, has a penis, and is non-Jewish.
 Some socialists I know love golf.
 Alice Cooper and basketball players love golf.
 True that.
 An exquisitely landscaped back yard for the plutocrats is no longer the most conspicuous aspect of golf in the twenty-first century.
 There are many public courses where the plebes and serfs can play too.
 There is golf around the world.

 Every time I open up a business magazine – usually at a doctor’s or dentist’s office – I’m struck by the canard about golf being more than a white, corporate-elite pastime.
 And yet there it is, staring at me as I flush, the profile of yet another white CEO spewing the same drivel about a passion for the exact same hobby the other 499 fortune 500 CEOs share: golf.
 Snooze.

 How does that happen in a place as geographically and demographically vast and as ethnically diverse and populous as North America?
 Just once, I’d like to see a CEO say he’s into yoga, or Ultimate Frisbee, or triathlon.
-These are all hobbies that would take far less time away from running a large company than golf, by the way.
+These are all hobbies that would take far less time away from running a multi-billion dollar company than golf, by the way.
 Why aren’t shareholders outraged by this fact?